MicrosoftDocs/azure-devops-docs/docs/organizations/security/permissions.md

    <a id="edit-release-environment-permission"></a> Edit release environment
    :::column-end:::
    :::column span="2":::
-   Can edit environment(s) in release pipeline(s).
+   Can edit environments in release pipelines.
 To save the changes to the release pipeline, the user also needs **Edit release pipeline** permission.
 This permission also controls whether a user can edit the configuration inside the environment of a specific release instance.
 The user also needs **Manage releases** permission to save the modified release.
    :::column-end:::
    :::column span="1":::
    Project, Release pipeline, Environment